iobeam/iobeam-client-java/README.md

-# Java Client Library for the IOBeam RESTful API #
+# Java / Android Library for the iobeam API #

 ## Building ##